 PrEP should be routinely offered now as part of sexual health services, says editorial

-The results of pre-exposure prophylaxis of HIV (PrEP) using the daily dose tenofovir more emtricitabine (Truvada) of PROUD now study were published in The Lancet.
-PROUD, together with other European randomized PrEP, Ipergay demonstrated significantly higher levels of PrEP efficacy in preventing HIV infections than any previous study.
+The results of the HIV pre-exposure prophylaxis (PrEP) study using the tenofovir daily dose plus emtricitabine (Truvada) from the PROUD study have now been published in the scientific journal The Lancet.
+PROUD, along with another randomized European PrEP study, Ipergay, demonstrated considerably higher levels of PrEP efficacy in preventing HIV infections than any previous study.
 The results of both studies were presented in February this year at the conference on retroviruses and opportunistic infections (CROI 2015).

 There is little difference between the results in The Lancet and which would be presented at CROI but newspaper publishing is important to provide PrEP in Europe as both European agencies of medicines, the European Agency drug (EMA), which regulate the licensing drugs, and the European Centre for Disease Prevention and Control (ECDC), which issues public health recommendations, both require the publication of studies of newspaper to be included in their evidence.